-Moving Smart Home Services to the Cloud: Hosting – Guest post by Rafi Zauer, Essence Head of Marketing
+Moving Smart Home Services to the Cloud: Hosting – Specialist post by Rafi Zauer, Essence Head of Marketing

 With the advent of possibilities enabled by IoT technologies, service providers are facing increasing pressure to offer their customers new services which in most cases fall outside their core competency.
 This post is a part of an upcoming series in which Essence experts will shed light on the different smart home cloud-based services available for service providers who are looking to leverage their IoT network.